Manual: MEDIA POLICY

 The IHSAA offers free membership to all schools recognized or registered with the State of Iowa’s Department of Education.
 The nine-member Board of Control meets regularly in Boone.
 The 25-member Representative Council meets at least twice annually.
 Sport and activity Advisory Committees are required to meet at least once a year.

-• Approved minutes from Board of Control meetings will be published online.
+• Approved minutes from Board of Control meetings are published online.
 Decisions and policies deemed newsworthy will be compiled in “Board Meeting Briefs” and posted through the IHSAA’s News page and released to media members.

 • Members of the media who would like to attend Board of Control or Representative Council meetings should notify the IHSAA at least 24 hours before the meeting.

-• Information, data requests, and inquiries to the IHSAA should be submitted to communications director, Chris Cuellar: [email protected].
+• Inquiries, interview and data request to the IHSAA should be submitted to the communications department:

 • Bylaws, regulations, and more information can be found on the IHSAA’s General Resources page.